ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn api list`
 {: #cli_api_list}

-List all of the APIs that you created or a specific number of APIs.
-If no name or base path is specified, all of the APIs are listed.
+List all the APIs that you created or a specific number of APIs.
+If no name or base path is specified, all the APIs are listed.
 {: shortdec}

 ```sh